ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/mobile/ams/pa.md

 ### Performance budget

 You can specify a performance budget which will be reflected in the Performance Advisor report.
-For more information, see [here](https://developer.arm.com/documentation/102009/0805/Quick-start-guide/Setting-performance-budgets).
+For more information, refer to the [Performance Advisor User Guide](https://developer.arm.com/documentation/102009/0805/Quick-start-guide/Setting-performance-budgets) section on performance budgets.

 ## Generate a JSON performance report